 Newark Town Headteachers work closely together to ensure that we can make a difference together for the town as a whole and for all our children and families.
 Lovers' Lane Primary and Nursery and the other Newark Town schools are part of Together for Newark, which is a partnership of education, business, local charities and other organisations in the town committed to achieving common goals for our community.
-Newark Town Heads and Newark Area Heads meet regularly and Newark Town Heads hold a strategic planning meeting each Summer.
-Priorities from Summer 2018 meeting included EYFS, Curriculum to suit the needs of our town in Newark, Attendance and Parental engagement.
+Newark Town Heads and Newark Area Heads meet regularly and Newark Town Heads work closely together.

 Big priorities for us across Newark include:

-- Supporting the development of resilience and reduction of mental health problems in our community (including the impact of financial worries, substance misuse and domestic violence)
+- Supporting the development of resilience and reduction of mental health problems in our community in a supportive way

-- Ensuring our children get the best start in life and in education and engaging our parents well
+- Ensuring our children get the best start in life and in education and working together with our children's parents

 At Lovers' Lane, we are very mindful of the needs of our children and families in all we do.
 We are extremely proud of our community and nurturing ethos.
 Our School Values and TEAM SWAN ethic are deeply valued and are embedded in our school life because we try to work as a family with our children, parents and community to ensure the best for the children.

-We have reviewed our curriculum and strive to ensure that these big priorities are at the heart of our work.
+We have structured our curriculum and strive to ensure that these big priorities are at the heart of our work.

 Ways we have adapted our curriculum to support these areas so far include: